ramyaswati/Conde-Nest-sample-app/README.md

 ### Step 2.
 Create your first environment
 Time to create your **first environment**.
 By default, `eb create` will prompt you to create a `LoadBalanced` environment with these settings:
-  * `Elastic Load Balancer` - fronts your app to receive all the clients requests and forwards to your instances
+  * `Elastic Load Balancer` - fronts your app to receive all the client requests and forwards them to your instances
-  * `Auto-scaling Group` - maintains `1:1:4` capacity settings (desired:min:max) to guarantee that your app will always be running
+  * `Auto-scaling Group` - maintains `1:1:4` (desired:min:max) to keep it running and handle spikes
-**_we don't need that_**.

-Let's just spin-up a `single EC2 instance` to minimize costs using `--single`.
-To further save costs, run a very cheap instance such as `t2.micro` especially if you're **Free Tier** eligible.
+**_We don't need that_**.
+Let's just spin up a `single EC2 instance` to minimize costs using `--single`.
+To further keep them down, run a very cheap instance such as `t2.micro` especially if you're **Free Tier** eligible.

 Let's call it `"elastic-beanstalk-sample-app-blue"` for now (_you'll find out later_).
 ```bash
 (main) $ eb create --single --instance-types t2.micro